Factory, design flaws caused A380 cracks

-DUBLIN Airbus blamed a combination of manufacturing and design flaws for wing cracks on its A380 superjumbo but said it had found a simple solution to the problem, easing concerns among analysts who had feared the issue could dog the European plane-maker.
+DUBLIN Airbus blamed a combination of manufacturing and design flaws as more examples of wing cracks arose during checks on the A380, while analysts said its bare-all strategy of addressing the problems in public should limit any lasting damage.

-In unusually frank remarks, a top Airbus executive said it had established how to repair the cracks found on a small number of parts inside the A380's wings, which had prompted European safety authorities to order inspections last week.
+A top executive at the European planemaker said it had established how to repair the cracks found on a small number of parts inside the superjumbo's wings, which prompted European safety authorities to order inspections last week.

-Airbus and one of the leading operators, Singapore Airlines, also confirmed a Reuters report that more examples of the cracks had been found during compulsory inspections .
+Airbus and one of the leading operators, Singapore Airlines, confirmed a Reuters report that more examples of the cracks had been discovered during compulsory inspections.

 Airbus moved to shore up confidence in the world's largest jetliner amid a drip-feed of disclosures about cracking on components used to fix the outside of the wing to its ribcage.

-"The A380 is safe to fly," said Tom Williams, executive vice president of programmes at Toulouse-based Airbus.
+"The A380 is safe to fly," Tom Williams, executive vice president of programmes at Toulouse-based Airbus, said.

 Williams flew to Dublin to give an unscheduled address at an industry conference to dampen any concerns about safety.